AymanDwikat/ToDoList-jQuery-ITG/README.md

 ## Responsive To-Do List Application Using jQuery

-This project is a simple, responsive To-Do List application built with HTML, CSS, Bootstrap, and jQuery.
+This project is a simple, responsive To-Do List application built with **HTML**, **CSS**, **Bootstrap**, and **jQuery**.
 The application allows users to add, edit, delete, and delete all tasks, set deadlines, and save tasks in local storage for persistence.
 It features a responsive design that works seamlessly across desktop and mobile devices.

 ### Features
-- **Task Management:** Add, edit, delete and delete all tasks.
+- **Task Management:** Add, edit, delete, and delete all tasks.
 - **Deadline Setting:** Use a date and time picker to set deadlines.
 - **Persistence:** Save tasks in local storage to retain them after page reload.
 - **Responsive Design:** Built with Bootstrap's grid system for a mobile-friendly layout.